Cwmbran Centre for Young People

 Counselling records are taken to The Civic Centre in Pontypool at the end of the Academic year to be archived, and only the Service Manager and Primary Coordinator have access to these archived documents.

-The archived notes are currently stored for 10 years after your child turns 18.
+The archived notes are currently stored for 10 years after you turn 18.
 This storage time may be updated at a future time.

 Last Modified: 20/07/2022